UoB-OOP/coms10017/TA_NOTES.md

 CW-OXO intentionally left out a few unit tests around the `registerSpectator` functionality, those could be uses as unit testing practices.

-### Functional programming

-Both CW-OXO and CW-Model contains two versions of the reference model implementation.
-One is the Java 7 model that uses imperative programming, the other model uses functional programming features introduced in Java 8.

 ### Patterns